db-electronics/gen-sms-powerpcb-kicad/README.md

-# gen-sms-powerpcb-kicad
+# Genesis and SMS power PCB
-Simple PCB to provide +5V power to Genesis and SMS carts for testing and CPLD programming
+A simple PCB which provides +5V via a micro-usb phone charger to Genesis and SMS cartridges.